-National Standards for Community Engagement | SCDC - We believe communities' matter resource provides information and guidance to identify shared agendas and create purposeful partnerships with appropriate third sector organisations to improve outcomes for children, young people and families.
+National Standards for Community Engagement | SCDC - We believe communities matter

+The Scottish Attainment Challenge and partnerships with the Third Sector resource provides information and guidance to identify shared agendas and create purposeful partnerships with appropriate third sector organisations to improve outcomes for children, young people and families.
 The third sector has experience in delivering projects which address each of the three priorities identified for the Scottish Attainment Challenge but is particularly well placed to support improvements to health and wellbeing and to improve employability skills and school leaver destinations.